greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/growth-product-manager_1_1.md

 ---
-title: "Growth Product Manager"
+title: Growth Product Manager
 summary: Lead the Growth section which is dedicated to making it easier for teams to find value and increased efficiency within the GitLab platform.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/growth-product-manager_1_1/
+description: ''
+linkTitle: Growth Product Manager
+type: docs
 ---

 ## Intro